Path element

 # Cubic Bézier

-and the end control point is specified by x2
+by x1 and y1 and the end control point is specified by x2 and y2.

 case the start control point is a reflection of the previous curve method.